a1ex-var1amov/px-poc-materials/px-snapshots/README.md

    - For CSI restore to a new PVC, follow the PVC-from-snapshot example above but substitute `mysql-stork-snap`.
    - For in-place restore, schedule your workload with `stork` and use STORK restore workflows.

+See also: `manual-cloud-snap/` for a minimal, manual CloudSnap walkthrough using CSI GA objects.

 #### 3) 3D Snapshot with STORK (MySQL)
 STORK can orchestrate application-consistent snapshots across multiple PVCs.
 1. Apply optional pre/post exec `Rule`s: